connellw/ConnellsBlog/_drafts/domain-events-vs-integration-events.md

 }
 ```

 A separate background process would dispatch events from this outbox to the notification handlers.
-Exceptions in these handlers will not cancel the transaction, because it has already been committed.
+Exceptions in these handlers will not cancel the original transaction because it has already been committed — the event has already happened.
 We will need a retry policy if these handlers fail.
 If they continuously fail, we must raise an alert for a human to deal with the problem.

 ## Eventual Consistency

 The original request to commit the first transaction would return to the client before the above notification is processed.
 From the client's point of view, their request was successful and all their changes *will* be reflected in the rest of the system, but maybe not immediately.
 The state changes will be propagated eventually through the handling of these notifications.

 This appears to be the same concept as the [integration events defined in Microsoft's .NET Microservices Architecture e-book](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/domain-events-design-implementation#domain-events-versus-integration-events):